ckirkendall/ClojureGiven/README.md

 definition of "_x_" into the nested contexts, we can vary it as needed for that particular context.

-A precondition in the form "(Given [var <expression>])" is lazily evaluated when the first When of current context or lower context is encountered.
+A precondition in the form "(Given [var <expression>])" creates a lazy accessor that is evaluated when the first refrence is encountered.
+If any variable referenced in the expression the lazy accessor is will re-evaluate at the next reference.
 If you want a non-lazy given, use "(Given! [var <expression>])".

 The preconditions are run in order of definition.
 Nested contexts will inherit the preconditions from the enclosing context, with out